 Go the Extra Mile When Working to Prepare Your Home for Showing

-When a potential buyer arrives for your showing, often they have already been to another potential new home and may be on their way to another after yours.
-During such a cluttered schedule that is typical for most real estate transactions, giving yourself an edge through an exceptional showing can certainly help you secure a deal in the long run.
+When a potential buyer arrives to see your home, often they have already been to another potential new home and may be on their way to another after yours.
+During such a cluttered schedule that is typical for most real estate transactions, giving yourself an edge through an exceptional showing can certainly help you secure a deal overall.

 The Lived-In Blank Slate